-Employees are the biggest asset of any business organization, which is why organizations invest considerable time and effort in hiring the best professionals from the industry.
-However, it might not be sufficient for, organizations to achieve their business objectives in terms of quality and productivity by just hiring top talent.
+Employees are the biggest assets for any organization; hence they invest considerable time and effort in hiring the best.
+However, it might not be enough to achieve the desired levels of quality and productivity by just hiring top talent.
 Organizations can gain significant competitive advantage by driving business productivity and quality through employee engagement.

 In fact, several studies have shown that workforce engagement is one of the key contributors to enhancing business growth and success even during the most challenging times.

 A meta-analysis performed by Harter et al in 2009, involving 199 research studies across 150 organizations and 44 industries from 26 countries found that the productivity of units with lower employee engagement dropped by 18% as compared to units having highly engaged employees.

 Even though employee engagement has become a buzzword today, most organizations still need to comprehend its true meaning.
 Many organizations still believe that can build an engaged workforce by just offering the best compensation in the industry and the best facilities at the workplace.